gt-crnch-rg/read-the-docs/docs/resources/neuromorphic-computing-resources.rst

 Other Resources
 ***************
 * `The Computer and the Brain by John von Neumann <https://www.goodreads.com/book/show/13435605-the-computer-and-the-brain>`__ - an older book from one of the pioneers of computing.
 Note that neuroscience and computing have both evolved since this was written in 1958!
+* `C. Schuman, et al. - Opportunities for neuromorphic computing algorithms and applications <https://www.nature.com/articles/s43588-021-00184-y>`__ - a nice article that focuses on advances in neuromorphic algorithms (as opposed to hardware).
+* `NeuroBench - neuromorphic benchmark suite <https://neurobench.ai/>`__ - a newer effort to create benchmarks for applications that are well-suited for neuromorphic implementations.